drand/website/docs/operator/drand-cli.md

 - `drand get public <path-to-group.toml>` returns the latest public random value from the group described in `group.toml`.
   You may fetch a specific round instead of the latest by supplying the `--round <round-number>` flag.
-- `drand get private <path-to-group.toml>` sends an encrypted request for private randomness to one of the nodes in `group.toml`.
 - `drand get chain-info --chain-hash <value>` returns the binding chain information that this node participates to.
 In order to choose a network among the running ones on a node, you must provide the chain hash of it.